January 13, 2021

 Dimensions LxWxH220 x 140 x 90 mm

-Model ESCL-10VT Single Channel Data Logger for Vibrating Wire Sensors
+2. Model ESCL-10VT Single Channel Data Logger for Vibrating Wire Sensors:

 Model_ESCL

-The Model ESCL-10VT-BX data logger can be programmed to take a measurement from 5 seconds to 168 hours in linear mode.
-The data logger comes with a number of power supply options.
-It has Windows-based application software with features that allow the user to set the sensor calibration coefficients, recording intervals, data logger or borehole code (identification tag numbers), sensor serial number, real-time clock time etc. of the data logger conveniently.
+The Model ESCL-10VT-BX data logger can be programmed to measure from 5 seconds to 168 hours in linear mode.
+The data logger comes with several power supply options.
+It has Windows-based application software with features that allow the user to set the sensor calibration coefficients, recording intervals, data logger or borehole code (identification tag numbers), sensor serial number, real-time clock time, etc. of the data logger conveniently.

 Block Diagram of ESCL-10VT Data Logger